Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Multiwavelength time-dependent radiation model

 The initial distribution at $t^\prime = 0 $ of accelerated electrons in the comoving volume is in our model given by \equ{initial_electrons} and no further injection of electrons beyond this point is assumed.
-This means that we do not make any assumptions on how or on what timescale the radiation zone is filled with electrons, which depends on the details of the acceleration process.
+This means that we do not make any assumptions on how or on what time-scale the radiation zone is filled with electrons, which depends on the details of the acceleration process.

-We follow the particle spectra and radiative processes over the dynamical timescale $t^\prime_{\rm ex}$ and take the spectrum at $t^\prime = t^\prime_\mathrm{ex}$ as final, emitted spectrum.
-Since this represents the slowest cooling timescale of electrons, at $t^\prime = t^\prime_\mathrm{ex}$ all electrons are expected to have cooled.
-As a result, they will not contribute anymore to the photon spectrum.
-This approach also (roughly) corresponds to the assumption of photons escaping over the dynamical/expansion timescale.
+We follow the particle spectra and radiative processes over the dynamical time-scale $t^\prime_{\rm ex}$ and take the spectrum at $t^\prime = t^\prime_\mathrm{ex}$ as final, emitted spectrum.
+Since this represents the slowest cooling time-scale of electrons, at $t^\prime = t^\prime_\mathrm{ex}$ all electrons are expected to have cooled.
+As an result, they will not contribute anymore to the photon spectrum.
+This approach also (roughly) corresponds to the assumption of photons escaping over the dynamical/expansion time-scale.
 However, this treatment is only approximate - with a full treatment of the escape in the radiative calculations (incorporating an escape term of $t^\prime_\mathrm{escape} =t^\prime_\mathrm{ex}$ in the partial differential equations and integrating over the escaped spectra), the temporal evolution of the spectra within single layers would also leave an imprint on the observed spectra.